stacymoorhead/capstone/wp-content/plugins/google-maps-widget/readme.txt

 **Multiple Pins**

 * full clustering and filtering support for pins on Google maps - <a href="https://www.gmapswidget.com/">demos</a> available on site
-* you can add unlimited pins with custom markers and descriptions to thumbnail and interactive map (PRO feature)
+* you can add unlimited pins with custom markers and descriptions to thumbnail and interactive Google maps (PRO feature)
-* every map pin has the following options: show on thumbnail and/or interactive map, set custom pin image, set on-click behavior: open custom description bubble, open URL in new/same tab or do nothing
+* every map pin has the following options: show on the map thumbnail and/or interactive map, set custom map pin image, set on-click behavior: open custom description bubble, open URL in new/same tab or do nothing

-> > **PRO** version of Google Maps Widget offers more than 50 extra features and options including multiple pins support, clustering, pins library, skins, export, import and widget cloning features, Google Analytics integration and premium, USA based support.
-Install the plugin and try the PRO features 7 days for free!
-Features are activated instantly.
-Or read more about it on the <a href="https://www.gmapswidget.com/">official Google Maps Widget site</a>.
+> > **PRO** version of Google Maps Widget offers more than 50 extra features and options including multiple map pins support, map pin clustering, pins library, skins, export, import and widget cloning features, Google Analytics integration and premium, USA based support.
+Read more about the PRO version on the <a href="https://www.gmapswidget.com/">official Google Maps Widget site</a>.

 **Showcase & What others say about Google Maps Widget**

 * see a live example of Google Maps Widget showing off server locations around the world on <a href="http://www.bitcatcha.com/">Bitcatcha</a>
 * voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian
-* made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> list
+* made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> as "well supported Google Maps plugin"
 * reviewed 5/5 by <a href="http://websmush.com/google-maps-widget-plugin-review/">Web Smush</a>
-* one of 3 best google map plugins by <a href="http://torquemag.io/the-3-best-map-plugins-for-wordpress/">The Torque Mag</a>
+* one of 3 best Google map plugins by <a href="http://torquemag.io/the-3-best-map-plugins-for-wordpress/">The Torque Mag</a>
 * "an easier way to add Google maps to your site" says <a href="http://www.wpbeginner.com/wp-tutorials/how-to-add-google-maps-in-wordpress/">WP Beginner</a>
 * <a href="http://designscrazed.org/wordpress-google-map-plugins/">Design Crazed</a> puts in on the top 20 Google maps list
-* <a href="http://www.inkthemes.com/easily-integrate-google-map-in-your-wordpress-themes-widget-area/09/">InkThemes</a> shows how easy it is to use GMW
+* <a href="http://www.inkthemes.com/easily-integrate-google-map-in-your-wordpress-themes-widget-area/09/">InkThemes</a> shows how easy it is to use Google Maps Widget
-* <a href="http://www.indexwp.com/google-maps-widget/">IndexWP</a> calls it a "handy map plugin"
+* <a href="http://www.indexwp.com/google-maps-widget/">IndexWP</a> calls it a "handy google maps plugin"
+* <a href="https://www.webhostingsecretrevealed.net/blog/wordpress-blog/an-easy-and-painless-guide-for-adding-google-map-in-wordpress/">A Painless Guide For Adding Google Maps In WordPress</a> by WHSR

-**Translators (thank you!)**
+**Google Maps Widget Translators (thank you!)**

 * English - original :)
 * Swedish - Sofia Asklund